dinoboards/yellow-msx-series-for-rc2014/rtc/README.md

 The RPC501 by RICOH, is a chip that maintains a time/date counter and is powered by a coin CR2032 battery, when the machine is switched off.

 In addition to keeping time, it also has a small amount of onboard RAM, that is also powered by the battery when main power is off.
-This RAM can be used to store machine specific settings, such as boot screen color and mode, or a boot password!
+This RAM can be used to store machine specific settings, such as boot screen color and mode.

 You can access the chip directly thru the relevant ports, but under MSX, the 'correct' way is via the sub-rom bios calls: